jazzyinstyle/topfiveweb/README.md

 > Complete Date selection search implementation

+> Implement script to deploy and setup MySQL DB with required tables for ease of deployment

+> Deploy web application over to the Cloud using applications like Heroku or AWS.

 > Replace the current MySQL with NoSQL DB app (e.g. MongoDB) for scalability and performance when managing Big Data.